blacklightpy/vaultofknowledge/Magnetic Monopoles.md

 - Dirac proposed magnetic monopoles which would simplify the model of electromagnetism.
 Dirac monopoles would not fit into the standard model, and would require modifications.
 - In GUT theories, early universe would've produced magnetic monopoles.
 But it is hard to reproduce, and [[Large Hadron Collider|LHC]] energies are too low for them.

+# Studies
+- https://news.ycombinator.com/item?id=38550994: Discovery of magnetic monopole quasi-particles, which are multiple particles whose combined spin effects generate a monopole on a 2D cross-section.
+Not a big deal.
 # Implications
 Their existence would imply:
 - Quantization of all electric charge